Search results for 'Gibson hummingbird'

 Special Price $1,995.00

 I don't like to start with bad news, but I may as well get it out of the way.
 The serial number has been removed from this instrument.
 It happened many years ago but we cannot undo it.
-I dated this guitar from the pot codes.
-We have a 1978 Gibson Les Paul Custom.
-It's a three piece neck with a volute, pancake body, and cherry sunburst finish.
+We have a 1975 Gibson Les Paul Custom.
+It's a three piece mahogany neck with a volute, pancake body, and cherry sunburst finish.
 The frets are good.
 The pickups have been changed to WCR Fillmore Edition humbucking pickups (a $320 upgrade).
 They sound great.
 Check this link out for a full pickup review: http://www.jimwagnerpickups.com/fillmore_review.pdf

 Overall condition is very good.
 There is wear befitting its age.
 The frets are fine, everything works like it should.
 It comes with a very cool simulated alligator vintage gig bag.Learn More